-Specialist counselling
+Specialist Counselling

 Counselling provides a space for you to gain an understanding of yourself, to help you to gain perspective on your experiences, and to help you to develop positive ways of coping.
 Our specialist counselling aims to help you to find ways of coping with your experience of rape, sexual assault, and sexual abuse of any kind.
+Our specialist counsellors provide a trauma informed approach to therapy, focusing initially on stabilisation and emotional regulation before moving on to safely process your thoughts and feelings

-We offer pre-trial therapy, which follows specific guidelines from the Crown Prosecution Service.
+If you choose to access therapy before your case goes to court, we adhere to guidelines from the Crown Prosecution Service.
 Click here to read their latest guidance on pre-trial therapy.

 Our counsellors will never pressure you into talking about anything you do not wish to.
 You and your counsellor will review your needs and expectations on a regular basis to try to ensure that your counselling is as effective as possible.